 Teachers College students currently enrolled for 15 or more points may audit one or two Teachers College courses during the term.
-Also, fully certified doctoral candidates may audit change-of-program period.
+Also, fully certified doctoral candidates may audit Teachers College courses which enhance their professional interests.

+Applications for auditing privileges are obtainable from the Office of the Registrar during the change-of-program period.
 Students must secure the written approval of the course instructor and return the approval form to the Office of the Registrar during the change-of-program period.